google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 +  Encrypted
 +  Viewable on all major browsers using appropriate technologies

-By 'appropriate technologies' I mean **DASH** and **HLS**, which are the two primary means of providing video in HTML on the major browsers.
+By "appropriate technologies" I mean **DASH** and **HLS**, which are the two primary means of providing video in HTML on the major browsers.
 What those terms mean and how to use them is a whole topic itself.
 I won't be getting into those, but by the end of this article, you'll be able to create media files that are ready for use in DASH and HLS.

-One final note, selection of the file formats, bitrate and resolution are not arbitrary.
+One final note: selection of the file formats, bitrate and resolution are not arbitrary.
 I've selected these values for speedy playback on the mobile web.

 If you want to play along at home, you'll need a raw video file off a camera,